khuiqel/mandelbrot-generator/README.md

 * If you are using Clang but encounter `/usr/bin/ld: cannot find -lomp: No such file or directory`, you're missing the OpenMP development package: `sudo apt install libomp-dev`.
 Clang was noticeably slower in my testing, so I recommend GCC.
 * `-march=native` is enabled by default.
 Remove it from the Makefile if you don't want it.
 * There are some `#define`s available to slightly tune the core loop if you so desire: `MANDELBROT_ITER_SMALL_VAL` determines how long to do precise iterations, and `MANDELBROT_ITER_INCR` determines how many iterations to do at once after that (to take advantage of CPUs' long pipelines before jumping back to the start of the loop).
 Changing these will result in an identical image, so don't worry about playing around.

-Optionally, you can increase float precision used when calculating: change `typedef float c_float;` to `typedef double c_float;`.
-Also remove `-ffast-math` from the Makefile in case float precision is really an issue.
+* Optionally, you can increase float precision used when calculating: change `typedef float c_float;` to `typedef double c_float;`.

+By default, `-ffast-math` is enabled because the images produced look extremely similar.
+However, the results are "incorrect" because of this.
+If it's enough to bother you, remove it from the Makefile.

 ## Running